raulciolac/azure-aks-devops-pipeline/README.md

 4. Kubernetes deploys the application

 ## Notes
-Replace YOUR_DOCKERHUB/aks-app with your Docker Hub username.
+Replace YOUR_DOCKERHUB/aks-app with your Docker Hub username and repository name (e.g. username/aks-app).

 ## Author
 Raul Ciolac